Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Hardware Risk: Fleet vs. Single Machine

-A GM3 investor owns a proportional share of a fleet currently running Bitmain S19j XP Hydro and S19 Pro units.
+A GM3 investor owns a proportional share of a fleet running Bitmain S19j XP Hydro units (with S19 Pro as secondary hardware).
 Hardware obsolescence is absorbed across the fleet.
 The operator manages reinvestment from cashflow according to a defined reinvestment logic (one of the six criteria for a superior mining model outlined in Kapitel 10 of "Härter als Gold").
 The investor does not bear a single-machine failure.

 A quote-ready figure: GM3's uptime in 2025 was approximately 96%.
 A single hosted ASIC that fails sits at 0% uptime until repaired, which is entirely the customer's problem.